Sunda Clouded Leopard Neofelis diardi

 Discover the financial giants fuelling ecocide and deforestation for palm oil, meat, mining and soy in this important report about financial corruption

-Large herbivores such as elephants contribute to tree diversity
+Large herbivores, like elephants improve tree diversity

 A recent study using satellite data has highlighted the critical role that large herbivores play in promoting tree diversity in forest ecosystems.
 The research showed that areas with abundant large herbivores had more varied tree cover and more tree diversity.
 This finding underscores the importance of large herbivores in many ecosystems and that they should have primary importance in conservation strategies, particularly in the context of global efforts to combat climate change and extinction.
 Help big herbivores every time you shop and #Boycottpalmoil and #Boycott4Wildlife in the supermarket!